 We study charged-particle-induced reactions among the possible reactions for the production.
-The charged-particle-induced reactions have an advantage to be able to produce radioisotopes with atomic numbers different from those of targets.
-We expect chemical separation of the products from the targets and obtain the objective radioisotopes with high specific activity.
+The charged-particle-induced reactions have the advantage to be able to produce radioisotopes with atomic numbers different from those of targets.
+We expect the chemical separation of the products from the targets and obtain the objective radioisotopes with high specific activity.

 One of the medical radioisotopes we focused on is 169Yb (T1/2 = 32.018 d, EC = 100%).
 It is an Auger electron and X-ray emitter and suitable for brachytherapy [2].
-To produce 169Yb, there are several reactions, such as proton-, deuteron- and alpha-induced reactions on thulium and alpha-induced reaction on erbium (Fig. 1).
+To produce 169Yb, there are several reactions, such as proton-, deuteron- and alpha-induced reactions on thulium and alpha-induced reaction on erbium (Figure 1).
 We performed experiments to determine cross sections of the four reactions [3–5].
 The production cross sections were compared with previous studies and theoretical model calculation in the TENDL library [6].
 Physical yields of the products for practical use were also be derived from the measured cross sections.
 The results are expected to contribute to nuclear medicine.

 Method